BUILDING A BETTER COMMUNITY

 Each year, 2-3 schools are chosen to receive the hundreds of toys that are donated by the people of Saskatoon during the holiday season.
 Shaw TV provides a Toy Tree for use through November and December every year.
 Western Development Museum places the Toy Tree at the centre of the museum and collects the toys.

-Care & Share and the Saskatoon Sports Council partnered in 2003 to run a bowling program at Fairhaven Bowl for students in Grades 3, 4 and 5.
-With assistance in funding from KidSport and City of Saskatoon, now 600 school children are able to learn the sport of bowling.
-Classes from each of the 17 community schools take part in 4 weeks of instruction and play.
+In 2003, a bowling program was set up at Fairhaven Bowl for students in grades 3, 4, and 5.
+With assistance in funding from KidSport, Saskatchewan Lotteries and City of Saskatoon, each year 500 children are able to learn the sport of bowling.
+Classes from the 19 community schools are invited to take part in 4 weeks of instruction and play.

 Rock 102 is partnered with Care & Share to deliver winter coats, boots, toques and mitts to the children in Saskatoon's community schools.
 Often, when it’s cold and students don’t have the proper winter wear, then they don’t go to school.
 The goal of this program is to make sure all are safe and warm enough to go to school.